Cyclothone

-Cyclothone is believed to be the most abundant fish genus on Earth, with estimates that there are up to a quadrillion individuals (×10^15, or one million billion in the short scale).
-Their abundance is so large that they are also believed to be the most abundant genus of vertebrate on earth.
+Cyclothone is believed to be the most abundant fish genus on Earth, with estimates that there are up to a quadrillion individuals (×10^15, or one million billion in the short scale) within the current global population.
+They are so abundant that they are also believed to be the most abundant genus of vertebrate on earth.

-Distribution and Habitat
+Distribution and habitat

 Cyclothone are found mostly in the open ocean at tropical to temperate latitudes.
 Within the water column, they reside in the mesopelagic zone (also sometimes called the Ocean Twilight Zone).
-Cyclothone fishes are found in the aphotic zone and have limited access to light and light-dependent food sources.
+Cyclothone fish are found in the aphotic zone and have limited access to light and light-dependent food sources.
 Some species of this genus, such as Cyclothone signata, are believed to migrate towards the surface, although they do not appear to do so in a diel vertical migration pattern.
 Other species, such as Cyclothone acclinadens, are believed to remain at depth for their entire lives.